zarazaga/ImpatientGIS/Impatient_Ch1.md

 *save: ctrl S*   . . . . . . . . . .Now **SAVE** the map.

-Many users of GIS stop here- they download data, make aspects of it visible, and change colors and symbology to reveal the aspects they wish to illustrate.
+Many impatient users of GIS can stop here- Users have learnt to download data, to make specific aspects of it visible, and to change colors and symbology to reveal those aspects they wish to illustrate.
 But the most interesting part of GIS is not just to visualize, but to analyse.

-There are two design issues here- design a map, and then design a reserach question to ask of the data.
+There are two design issues - to design a map, but also to design a reserach question to ask spatial questions of that data.

-## 1.6 Invent a first Question to ask the data . .
+## 1.6 Inventing first Questions to ask the map-data . .

 *How might one help the City select priorities for extending the tram-lines?
-What activites could be served by tram?
+What additional activites/sites could be served by tram?
 What alternative routes could be proposed?*

 Work with the data.
-Turn some layers off.
-Make a beautiful map to reveal the relevant information, and answer the question.
+Turn some layers off, and use others to answer the question.
+Make a beautiful map to reveal the relevant supporting information.

 ![](SHOTS1/TramLine.png)